josephyooo/scroll2codex/README.md

 # scroll2codex

-> **Note**: This project was built entirely with [Claude Code](https://claude.ai/claude-code).
+> **Note**: This project was built with [Claude Code](https://claude.ai/claude-code).
 Code, documentation, and commit messages were AI-generated with human direction and review.

 Turn a scrolling ebook reader into a uniform, searchable PDF.